Henokdebesay/Debesay_Henok_Capstone/README.md

 To modify team data, update the premiere endpoint data in the server accordingly, and the app will reflect the changes upon reloading.

-## Helpful video to get you started with Mapboc
+## Helpful video to get you started with Mapbox
 Youtube video - https://www.youtube.com/watch?v=ZxxZ3kpk5tU

 Links Client